JonathanLacabe/JonathanLacabe/README.md

 <p align="left">I am currently writing a <ins>free</ins> online textbook called the <strong>Human Knowledge Project</strong>, meant to help make STEM topics like Physics, Mathematics, and Cryptography more accessible.
 I intend it to be a useful resource for both beginners and those more experienced in STEM, serving as both a straight-through textbook and as a ctrl-f reference tool.</p>

 <p align="left">I designed the project with the goal of presenting knowledge in its most convenient form: Interesting, Accessible, Extensive and Detailed, all things that make learning harder subjects not seem like such a scary unapproachable thing.
-I intend to translate the website into multiple languages (including those seen above) in the near future to further accessibilize its content.</p>
+I intend to translate the website into multiple languages (including those seen above) in the near future to further accessibilize its content; note that the pages below are in English.</p>

 <br>
 <table style="margin: auto;">